RightToPrivacy/I2P-desktop/README.md

 Should work on any Linux device (including Linux Phones like Pinephone / Librem5)

+*You can change the i2prouter location to adapt to i2pd if you use the leaner C++ version instead*

 ---

 ### FIRST: INSTALL LIBREWOLF / FIREJAIL